michaelfm1211/mdview/README.md

 # mdview

-mdview is a small, fast, and safe markdown-to-html compiler.
+mdview is a small and fast markdown-to-html compiler.
 You can access mdview through the `mdv` command line interface or through the `libmdview` C library.
 You can read more about them below.

 mdview only supports a reasonable subset of markdown.
 Although it is not fully complete and compatible with every other implementation, most people